IrrationalShadow/water/docs/content/notes/styleguide.md

 - Begin every file with a title block.
 - Title blocks must always have *uppercased* text.
 - The total line length of the borders must be 80 characters.
-- Always leave **1** empty line after the title block before you start writing your code.
+- Always leave **one** empty line after the title block before you start writing your code.

 ```scss
 // =============================================================================